Tait1337/DevThoughts/README.md

   - Gang of four

 # News
 - Want to change some source code on GitHub but have no local IDE running?
-Simply use Gitpod to start an Visual Code based online IDE directly from the GitHub repository of interest: http://gitpod.io/#<GitHub repository url>
+Simply use Gitpod to start an Visual Code based online IDE directly from the GitHub repository of interest: Just add http://gitpod.io/# before your GitHub repository url.

 # Coding Best Practics